 Casserly House provides three main services.
 The first service is an adult ESOL program.
-We currently have 50 adult students from 11 different countries!
-On Monday through Friday from 9 am to 12 pm, English language and literacy classes are provided for adults living in the neighborhood.
-Knowing that our adult students are eager to join the workforce, our Adult Literacy program includes resume preparation, interviewing skills, and computer literacy support.
-Also included is a broad array of support services, including citizenship support, immigration issues, and transitional assistance.
+We currently have 25-30 adult learners from many different countries!
+On Monday through Thursday from 10 am to 12 pm, English language classes are provided for adults living in the neighborhood and immediately surrounding area.
+Our adult learners are eager to improve their lives through communication.
+At times, Casserly House has been able to support neighbors on their pathway to citizenship.

 The second service is an After-School Program.
-On Monday through Thursday from 3pm-5:30pm, 15 neighborhood children in 2nd – 5th grade come for homework help and tutoring support.
-College and high school tutors serve as vital role models.
-In July, we have a two-week Summer Educational Camp with a focus on reading, computers, and art.
+On Monday through Thursday from 3pm-5:30pm, 10 neighborhood children in 2nd – 5th grade come for homework help and tutoring support.
+College, high school, and other tutors serve as vital role models.
+In July, for a week or two, we have a Summer Educational Camp with a focus on reading, computers, and art.

-Along with these two primary services, we also provide a third broad array of neighborhood services including neighborhood gatherings, meetings, and prayer.
-We are a vibrant, busy center of community care and support.
+Along with these two primary services, we have been a vibrant hub of neighborhood gatherings, community care and support.
 We maintain partnerships with other non-profits and community organizations to anticipate and respond to neighborhood issues and concerns.
-Through our website we inform the community about recent happenings and upcoming activities and priorities.

-The house is currently staffed by Jen Reis, Director; Kelsey Killoran, a member of the Jesuit Volunteer Corps; Mary Beth O’Sullivan and Shiela Rourke who are members of the Ignation Volunteer Corps.
-We rely on the wonderful generosity of many volunteers who come regularly to teach English to adults or assist children with their homework.
+The house is currently staffed by Donna Stiglmeier, Director; Briana Barnett, a member of the Jesuit Volunteer Corps; Mary Beth O’Sullivan, Sheila Rourke and Lynda Wallack who are members of the Ignatian Volunteer Corps.
+We rely on the wonderful generosity of many volunteers who come regularly to instruct English to adults or assist children with their homework.